API reference for core module¶

 single_tensor_apply(tensor: Tensor, param: Tensor, grad: Tensor | None, loss: Tensor | None, state: dict[str, Any], setting: Mapping[str, Any]) -> Tensor

-and returns it.
-This shouldn't modify state
+Updates tensor and returns it.
+This shouldn't modify state if possible.

 Source code in torchzero/core/transform.py